-Cinemas have reopened in the UK, but it's not just at the cinema where new movies are being released right now.
+Cinemas have closed back down again in the UK, but it's not just at the cinema where new movies are being released right now.

 But even with more spare time than ever before, you will want to know that the movie you're spending your time on is worth it.
 So which one of the new releases should you choose to settle down to?

 Here's our handy round-up of reviews for the biggest releases out now.

 Films out January 1-31

 Wonder Woman 1984 (available to rent from January 13)